 Prior to a meeting this morning I was enjoying a cup of coffee and the USA Today newspaper for March 22, 2019.
 The front page headline: “Insulin Cost Has Diabetics Desperate.”
 This article triggered my emotions for several reasons.
 Please click that link and read the article.

-Secondly, at home, our 15-year old kitty, Julie, was recently diagnosed with diabetes, and Sue and I are now familiarizing ourselves with managing glucose levels, insulin shots twice a day, and restricted diet.
-Of course this is no comparison to what my patients go through, but it was a bit of a shock.
+Secondly, at my home, our 15-year old kitty, Julie, was recently diagnosed with diabetes, and my wife Sue and I are now familiarizing ourselves with managing glucose levels, insulin shots twice a day, and restricted diet.
+Of course this is no comparison to what patients go through, but it was a bit of a shock.
 The first time I went in to my local pharmacy to purchase my first bottle of insulin for $184, floored me.
 That little bottle that lasts 28 days, which I will only use 10% of due to the tiny size of my kitty Julie.

 Dr. Lou Lipschultz

 Enroll in our $1000 of FREE OPTICAL in our November Giveaway!
 It’s our way of saying THANK YOU to our many patients!

 Glasses for yourself or family members?
 Sunglasses for everyone?
 Whatever you need!

 There are no costs to enroll!
 Then, once you’re enrolled, you’ll receive brief instructions as to how you can receive additional chances to win by following on social media like Facebook or Instagram, or by telling friends about the Giveaway.